balena-io/docs/pages/management/devices.md

 When the container is stopped, the application is politely asked to stop by sending a `SIGTERM` and after 10 seconds of wait time a `SIGKILL` is sent.
 During a restart any data that is not stored in `/data` will be lost.

+It should be noted that currently these action notifications are not queued up, so if a device is offline when the action is triggered, it will never be notified of it.

 __Note:__ Restart device container is not equivalent to a reboot of the device!

 ### Move to Another Application